translate/translate/docs/guides/creating_mozilla_pot_files.rst

 Creating Mozilla POT files
 **************************

-You can do this two ways:

-- Using Mozilla source (from CVS or Mercurial)
+You can do this using Mozilla source from CVS or Mercurial
-- Using an en-US XPI file

 .. _creating_mozilla_pot_files#using_mercurial: